Frequently Asked Questions

 - How soon after I pass can I start operating?

 - When you earn a new license, you can start operating as soon as your license grant is shown in the FCC's ULS license database.
 Usually your license will be listed in the FCC data base within 8-10 days following your exam after you take your test.
 (See below for info on how to search for your new license.)

-BR>If you included an email address on your 605 form and the ULS has processed your information, the FCC will send you an email (From "email@example.com") that has a subject line similar to this: "FCC Application Grant OR Official FCC License".
+Since you include your email address on your application, the FCC will send you an email (From "firstname.lastname@example.org") that has a subject line similar to this: "FCC Application Grant OR Official FCC License".